PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Kid Hears the Wagon. #

+> "I'll protect you!"
+> "That's not what you're here for.
+You're here to carry the lantern"

 For Relan, Adventure was turning out to be the same as sore feet.
 He had been following wolf tracks North for the better part of a day.
 The fine new boots that had looked so good in Boltac's store had started to gnaw at his feet as soon as he made it out of town.